What Is Kidney Failure In Dogs?

-Renal failure, also called kidney failure, can be caused by a number of different conditions that affect the kidneys among other organs.
-Your dogs kidneys, when they're healthy, work to cleanse their body of toxins, maintain a normal balance of electrolytes in their body, release hormones, and regulate hydration.
-If your dog experiences kidney failure, their kidneys are no longer performing their proper function.
+Renal failure, also called kidney failure, can be caused by several different conditions that affect the kidneys among other organs.
+Your dog's kidneys, when they're healthy, work to cleanse their body of toxins, maintain a normal balance of electrolytes in their body, release hormones, and regulate hydration.
+If your dog experiences kidney failure, its kidneys are no longer performing their proper function.

 There are two broad categories of kidney failure seen in dogs: